List of recurring Monty Python's Flying Circus characters: Gumbys

-The Gumbys were part of the Pythons' satirical view of 1970s television condescendingly encouraging more involvement from the "man on the street".
+The Gumbys were part of the Pythons' satirical view of 1970s television condescendingly encouraging more involvement from the "man on the street."
 Gumbys were frequently cast as intellectuals, but invariably exposed their own stupidity while trying to voice an intelligent opinion.
+The first was played by John Cleese.
+All of the Pythons have played one of them at one time or another.
 The Pythons did not always have ordinary people as dimwitted as the Gumbys.
 "Stadium of Light, Jarrow" seems to support the new television philosophy.

-The "first official Monty Python Guinness world record attempt", scheduled on the 50th anniversary of the first show, 5 October 2019, broke the record for "the largest gathering of people dressed as Gumbys".
+The "first official Monty Python Guinness world record attempt," scheduled on the 50th anniversary of the first show, 5 October 2019, broke the record for "the largest gathering of people dressed as Gumbys."

-Colonel
+The Colonel

-Described in one of the scripts as "excruciatingly public school", the Colonel, played by Graham Chapman, is an officer of the British Army with an authoritative bearing.
+The Colonel, described in one of the scripts as "excruciatingly public school," the character, played by Graham Chapman, is an officer of the British Army with an authoritative bearing.
 He is known to interrupt sketches when he feels that they have become too silly and demand that something else be shown.
 The Colonel made a cameo appearance on an episode of the NBC sketch comedy series Saturday Night Live when one of the sketches seemed to lack a conclusion.

-In real life, Chapman attended a charity football match, "Monty Python Versus the Rest of the World", dressed as the Colonel.
+In real life, Chapman attended a charity football match, "Monty Python Versus the Rest of the World," dressed as the Colonel.
 Chapman thought the rest of the Pythons were taking the match too seriously, and in any case he preferred rugby, so he walked around shouting orders and trying to obstruct play rather than actually playing.
 However, he was out-sillied when Keith Moon (playing for the Rest of the World) brought a car onto the pitch and used it to score several goals.